AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-033.md

 #images = [""]
 news_keywords = []
 #podcast_duration = "0:47:38"
-#podcast_file = "advance-tech-podcast-032-TeamC.mp3"
+#podcast_file = "advance-tech-podcast-033.mp3"
 #podcast_length = "0:47:38"
 #podcast_bytes = "33518705"
 tags = []
-#title = "Team See Possibilities with Dan Berlin and Charles R. Scott"
+#title = "Deep Dive into the Erlay paper with Ivan Beschastnikh, post Doc Associate Professor of Computer Science at the University of British Columbia"
 youtube = ""
 #draft = "True"
 +++

 Written by Alexandra Moxin

-I spend some time with Ivan Beschastnikh in this episode.
+In this episode I spend some time with Ivan Beschastnikh, post Doc Associate Professor of Computer Science at the University of British Columbia and co-Author of the Erlay paper.
+Erlay is a scaling proposal relevant to Bitcoin, proposing changes to the way transactions are disseminated.

+We also discuss Biscotti, a distributed machine learning system.

 Closing out the episode Ivan asks listeners